2017-2018 PhD Handbook

 In special circumstances, students may devise their own field in consultation with appropriate faculty members.
 Final approval of the proposed additional major field must be obtained from the faculty advisor and department chair.
 Further details may be obtained from the graduate adviser.

-Urban Planning doctoral students are encouraged to join and contribute to PhD CCLE site.
+Urban Planning doctoral students are encouraged to join and contribute to PhD Student Shared Drive.
 This is a shared forum so students can learn from each other.
 Documents uploaded to the site are meant to serve as examples for newer students, not as final drafts.
 Please contact authors directly if you would like to share their work with others.
+Students will find:

-Generally, entering doctoral students are automatically provided access to the site.
+Generally, entering doctoral students are automatically provided access to the drive.
 If you cannot access it please contact the Graduate Advisor.

 Foreign Language Requirements